"We prepare students to engage in the world that is and to help bring about a world that ought to be."

 4. Extended academic and support services, including testing, evaluations, tutoring, and therapeutic services for students based on their family’s percentage of aid.
 Division Heads must recommend and approve these services.
 Please speak with your student’s Division Head if you have any questions.

 5. Musical instruments that can be loaned or rented for the school year on a case-by-case need basis to students who receive financial aid packages and are enrolled in Friends music classes.
-Refer questions to the Assistant Director of Admissions and Director of Financial Aid & Affordability .
+Refer questions to the Associate Director of Admissions and Director of Financial Aid & Affordability .

 6. Full or half-fare Metrocards for all students residing in NYC depending on age and distance.
 Refer questions to the Upper School Office.